dlcgold/energy_drink-license/README.md

 above, and pledge to buy a cup of coffee to the authors of this software, if you ever meet them.

-Espresso: a license for humans derived from the "SUSHI-WARE" license.
+Espresso: a license for humans, derived from the "SUSHI-WARE" license.

 ```